 The verdict is the second-largest medical malpractice wrongful death verdict ever in Winnebago County.

-Trial attorneys Joshua L. Weisberg and Melanie J. VanOverloop of Rapoport Weisberg Sims & VanOverloop filed the lawsuit on behalf of the woman’s family and estate and represented them at trial.
+Trial attorney Melanie J. VanOverloop of Rapoport Sims Perry & VanOverloop filed the lawsuit on behalf of the woman’s family and estate and represented them at trial.

 The case involved a pain management clinic, including two physicians and a nurse practitioner, whom the plaintiff alleged caused a cerebrospinal fluid leak while implanting an intrathecal pain pump, and then failed to manage the cerebrospinal fluid leak appropriately post-operatively, resulting in their patient’s death.